microsoft/VSSDK-Extensibility-Samples/README.md

 [![Join the chat at https://gitter.im/Microsoft/extendvs](https://badges.gitter.im/Join%20Chat.svg)](http://aka.ms/dyofat)

-These samples demonstrate how to customize the appearance and behavior of the Visual Studio IDE and editor using the [Visual Studio SDK](http://aka.ms/v8wgap).
+These samples demonstrate how to customize the appearance and behavior of the Visual Studio IDE and editor.
 The following are some of the ways in which you can extend Visual Studio:

 * Add commands, buttons, menus, and other UI elements to the IDE